“This above all else, to thine own self be true.”

 Sometimes circumstances (e.g., abuse) force us to make difficult decisions.
 I get that.
 But I also know that we can convince ourselves that we have to do something when in fact, there’s no threat to ourselves or others.
 It’s really something we want to do — and we do it at other people’s expense.

-The Apostle Paul warns against letting self interest guide our thoughts and actions.
+The apostle Paul warns against letting self interest guide our thoughts and actions in Philippians 2:3-5:.

 Rather than living our lives based on a wishy-washy fantasy of being true to yourself, we’re called to being authentic Jesus followers who set aside our own desires for the good of others.
 We aren’t called to be true to ourselves as much as we are called to be be authentic Christians, people who discover our identities in relation to the Divine.

-Authentic Christians look for ways that the body of Christ can be unified and strengthened.
-They don’t let political or denominational labels define them or prevent them from crossing borders to work with other Christians.
+- Authentic Christians seek unity.
+Authentic Christians don’t let political or denominational labels define them or prevent them from crossing borders to work with other Christians.
 They are defined by Christ and his love for all people.
-They are peacemakers who foster understanding, avoiding gossip and judgement in favor of building bridges instead.
+They are peacemakers who foster understanding, avoiding gossip and judgement in favor of building bridges.